hoj0210/space_escape/README.md

 ## Functionality & MVP

-In ${RainSong}, users will be able to:
+In RainSong, users will be able to:

-[ ] change the colors of the tiles by pressing the space bar [ ] press the tiles that fall down at the right time, rendering a note [ ] play the song in the background when the user chooses a song to play [ ] choose the difficulty of a song, changing the speed of the game
+[ ] change the colors of the tiles by pressing the space bar__ [ ] press the tiles that fall down at the right time, rendering a note__ [ ] play the song in the background when the user chooses a song to play__ [ ] choose the difficulty of a song, changing the speed of the game

 In addition, this project will include: